Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 The best way to put words in practice: Ripeti con me!

-You don’t give to give up on learning the top 1000 Italian words.
+You don’t have to give up on learning the top 1000 Italian words.
 You only need a good method!

 The best way to acquire words and phrases naturally without relying on translation is with a well-designed set of sentences from conversations in the right order.